Comedy music: 20th century

+Malcolm Arnold's Toy Symphony was first performed at a Savoy Hotel fund raising dinner in London on 28 November 1957, with toy instruments played by a group of eminent composers, musicians and personalities, including Thomas Armstrong, Edric Cundell, Gerard Hoffnung, Eileen Joyce, Steuart Wilson and Leslie Woodgate.

+On 17 July 1958 the 'Mammoth Concert of Comic Music' was held at the Royal Albert Hall.
+Pieces performed included a concerto for motor horn and orchestra by Antony Hopkins, Overture: The Masterdrinkers by Spike Hughes and a concertino for piano tuner and orchestra by Lambert Williamson.

 The 1960s and 1970s saw the rise of numerous comedy music artists whose careers went on for decades.
-These artists include: Allan Sherman, Frank Zappa, Tiny Tim, and Randy Newman.
+These artists include: Allan Sherman, Shel Silverstein, Frank Zappa, Tiny Tim, and Randy Newman.
 Particularly in 1970, the radio host Barret Hansen – better known as Dr. Demento – appeared.
 He played tracks sent in by amateur artists, one of which was a 16-year-old 'Weird Al' Yankovic.

 Yankovic released his first album in 1983, which eventually led to a 14-album contract that he did not complete until 2014.
 For over four decades, he released multiple hit parodies and originals, which made him a major player in the genre of comedy music and the counterculture associated with it.

 In 1994, The Actors' Gang members Jack Black and Kyle Gass formed the iconic comedy rock duo Tenacious D and went on to release their debut album in 2001.